dsccommunity/SqlServerDsc/README.md

 * **[String] BackupPath** _(Required)_: The path used to seed the availability group replicas.
 This should be a path that is accessible by all of the replicas.
 * **[String] Ensure** _(Write)_: Specifies the membership of the database(s) in the availability group.
 The options are:

-  *Present:  The defined database(s) are added to the availability group.
+  * **Present**:  The defined database(s) are added to the availability group.
 All other databases that may be a member of the availability group are ignored.
-  *Absent:   The defined database(s) are removed from the availability group.
+  * **Absent**:   The defined database(s) are removed from the availability group.
 All other databases that may be a member of the availability group are ignored.

   The default is 'Present'. { *Present* | Absent  }